drshahizan/Python_EDA/assignment/ass3/hpdp/ByteNav/report.md

 ### 6.4.
 Feature Engineering <a name = "fe"></a>

+The feature engineering is not applicable as there is no need to create new features or transform existing ones to support our analysis.

 ## 7. Conclusion <a name = "conclusion"></a>

 ### Insights Gained and Key Findings through the EDA Process: